IanESmith/static-website/Services/cdmp/notes.md

 ### Things to be aware off
 - the Delivery Manager is on holiday for the next two weeks.
 The point of contact is our [Product Manager](mailto:alistair.mckay@homeoffice.gsi.gov.uk)
-- We'd provided some links to the Jira instance we use so you could drill down if you need but it looks like access to the various tools (like Jira and Confluence) may need some tweaking.
-I'll reduce these links until then
+- We'd provided some links to the Jira instance we use so you could drill down if you need but it looks like access to the various tools (like Jira and Confluence) isnt consistent acorss the portfolios.
+I'll remove these links until then

 [Click here for metrics](metrics.html)